-As a Jersey company and a company with a Standard Listing on the London Stock Exchange, the Company is not required to comply with the provisions of the UK Corporate Governance Code 2018.
+As a Jersey company and a Shell Company (Equity Shares) on the London Stock Exchange, under the new UK Listing Rules ("UKLR"), the Company is not required to comply with the provisions of the UK Corporate Governance Code 2018.
 Furthermore, there is no applicable regime of corporate governance to which the directors of a Jersey company must adhere over and above the general fiduciary duties and duties of care, skill and diligence imposed on such directors under Jersey law.
 Notwithstanding this, the Directors are committed to maintaining high standards of corporate governance and will be responsible for carrying out the Company's objectives and implementing its business strategy.